 TRY A SIGHTSEEING AND FOOD TOUR WITH NOVA FAIRY TALES

 I was recently invited to come along on a sightseeing and food tour of Copenhagen with Nova Fairy Tales.
-With so much good food and so many options here in the Danish capital, I was curious to see how they would showcase it all.
+With so much good food and so many options here in the Danish capital, I was curious to see how they would showcase all the options.
 While I was a guest of Nova Fairy Tales, as always all opinions are my own.
-And before you misconstrue, this was not a tour through Michelin rankings.
+And before you misconstrue, this was not a tour of Michelin rankings.
 But it was unique and delicious and sustainable too.
 All things I can get behind and definitively support.
 So let’s start.
 Rev up those taste buds, we’re off to eat Copenhagen.

 There is no better way to begin any exploration of Copenhagen than with its distinctive food and drinks.
 Our food tour combines sightseeing with delectable food tasting and is a fun way to explore wonderful Copenhagen.”

 – Nova Fairy Tales

 A | Start in the Center of Copenhagen